jrief/django-formset/docs/source/model-collections.rst

 key yet, it is marked with ``required=False`` to make it optional.

 Finally, our ``CompanyCollection`` must be made editable and served by a Django view class.
-Here we can use the the view class :ref:`formset.views.EditCollectionView` as in the previous example.
+Here we can use the the view class :class:`formset.views.EditCollectionView` as in the previous example.

 .. django-view:: company_view
 	:view-function: type('CompanyCollectionView', (SessionFormCollectionViewMixin, model_collections.CompanyCollectionView), {}).as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'company-collection'}, collection_kwargs={'renderer': FormRenderer(field_css_classes='mb-2')})